sourcegraph/careers/job-descriptions/software-engineer.md

 ### Location

 We are flexible.
-Our engineering team is distributed across the world and about half of them work from our office in San Francisco.
+Our engineering team is distributed across the world and about half work from our office in San Francisco.

 ### Compensation and benefits